24

 Final Approval (Stage 9)

-MSD Strategy Sign-Off confirms alignment with the brief.
-Exec Dir Sign-Off required for Tier 1 campaigns only.
+MSD Sign-Off confirms creative aligns with the Strategy Brief.
+CD Sign-Off confirms creative quality.
+Merch Sign-Off required only for merch-related projects.
+Exec Dir Sign-Off required for Housewide campaigns.
 When all subtasks complete, the system auto-advances.

 Auto-Advance